lehbot/Manage-My-Server/README.md

 -p|--path     Mandatory parameter.
 Specifies the path of the config file which contains the source and target folders for the backup.
 -t|--test     Sets the test flag, which makes the script run without really performing the rsync backup.
 -h|--help     Print this Help.
+-s|--silent   Sets the 'silent' flag, which prevents the output of DEBUG and INFO level logs to stdout.
+It will only be logged to the log file.
+ERROR level will still be logged to stdout and file."

 Example usage: ./multi-backup-ctrl.sh -p /tmp/myInputFile.txt
+Example usage: ./multi-backup-ctrl.sh -p /tmp/myInputFile.txt -s
 Example usage: ./multi-backup-ctrl.sh -p /tmp/myInputFile.txt -t

 The input file must contain a pair of source directory and target directory in each line, separated by a blank.
 The required format is: '<sourceDir> <targetDir>'

 Example input file:
-/mnt/d/doBackupSource/subdir1/ /mnt/f/doBackupTarget/
+/mnt/d/doBackupSource/subdir1 /mnt/f/doBackupTarget/
-/mnt/d/doBackupSource/subdir2/ /mnt/f/doBackupTarget/foodir/
+/mnt/d/doBackupSource/subdir2 /mnt/f/doBackupTarget/foodir/

 Exit codes:
 0         if execution successful.